Rafaël Rozendaal | Convenient

 Venue : Takuro Someya Contemporary Art

 Since 2001, the Dutch-Brazilian visual artist Rafaël Rozendaal has created 113 web artworks.
-Such series of works, while taking the characteristics of the web as their primary structure, feature natural phenomena that exist in our surroundings as their motif.
+Such a series of works, while taking the characteristics of the web as their primary structure, feature natural phenomena that exist in our surroundings as their motif.
 The plethora of motifs not only serve to instill diversity in the works that harbor a highly refined and vivid color scheme—as well as a free sense of composition—but simultaneously convey an impressive structural consistency.
 This can indeed be recognized as Rozendaal’s established and personal style of practice, yet what is more important is the fact that these works approach us as a presentation of a more universal structure that transcends individual diversity and individuality.

 The overlapping of diversity and universality exhibited in Rozendaal’s work is reminiscent of the De Stijl (“the style”) movement that developed in his home country of the Netherlands.
-The activities of the De Stijl group were characterized by the very way in which the opposing aspects of pure abstraction and materiality coalesced with one another.
-Materiality, not limited to the context of art, is in itself the individuality and specificity of all things that exist in our everyday life and within nature.
+The activities of the De Stijl group were characterized by the very way in which the opposing aspects of pure abstraction and concreteness coalesced with one another.
+Concreteness, not limited to the context of art, is in itself the individuality and specificity of all things that exist in our everyday life and within nature.

-Nonetheless, under the same principle, the diverse materiality and the unique quality of things are also recognized to be a sense of diversity that emerges from structures conceived through shared basic elements.
+Nonetheless, under the same principle, the diverse concreteness and the unique quality of things are also recognized to be a sense of diversity that emerges from structures conceived through shared basic elements.
 What is important is not diversity conceived from a priori operation of arbitrarily established basic elements, but rather how we recognize it as a sense of universality that is inductively derived from diversity.
 That is to say, the characteristic of Rozendaal’s works is indeed the fact that we as viewers experience the process of shifting from the individual (from furniture and textiles to carpets and vessels) to the universal.

 Here lies the importance of us sensing the succession of possibilities found in the works of Theo van Doesburg and Bart van der Leck—two prominent founders of the De Stijl movement—within Rozendaal’s oeuvre.
 It is none other than the workings of the artist who does not refuse the miscellaneous diversity of the world (including gadgets and kitsch that brim with the air of contemporary civilization) but instead accepts it affirmatively in a further attempt to discern within it a common universality.
 One could perhaps say that what is observed in Rozendaal’s work is a formative intention that manifests as the artist’s ethical attitude towards the world.